mrmdlab/Segmenthor/README.md

 ## todo

 ### IMPORTANT
+- multiple threads
+- if computing image embedding takes too long, we can compute it in advance. ie. let it run overnight
+- display a reminder when it's computing the embedding of the image
+- display a message when predictor is ready (has initialized)
 - encrypt software
 - save mask as `.nii.gz`
 - display segmentation volume
 - Segment Anything inference
     - label points in different color to indicate positive and negative control points
+    - when there's neither positive nor negative control points, respond in real time

 ### OTHERS
+- why the message disappears when I click
 - undo
 - adjust brightness
 - correct orientation, label left, right, etc
 - deal with anisotropic pixels
 - cross hair
 - fix bug: if drag two files?
+- rotation of boundary box

 ## thoughts
 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary